-Social reach: the art fairs spreading to new destinations in 2018
+Social reach: the art fairs spreading to new destinations in 2018 and beyond

 Are there too many art fairs?
 With hundreds of events plotted on the art world’s calendar each year, the answer might be a resounding ‘no’ from so-called ‘fair-tigue’ sufferers – though that hasn’t stopped a clutch of fairs from establishing new destinations in 2018.

 In November last year, Art Basel offered the first taster of its multi-year Art Basel Cities initiative, which will add to annual shows in Basel, Hong Kong and Miami.
 Launching this year in Buenos Aires (11-16 September), the initiative’s official inaugural edition will see it eschew the traditional format of a commercial art fair, instead taking up residence in the Art Basel Cities House on Basavilbaso 1233.
 A series of masterclasses, performances and talks hosted here will complement a citywide programme helmed by artistic director Cecilia Alemani, who is director and chief Curator of High Line Art in New York and curated the Italian Pavilion at the 2017 Venice Biennale.

 The preview offered a glimpse into Buenos Aires’ flourishing art scene, from established institutions such as Faena Arts Center, the Latin American Art Museum of Buenos Aires (MALBA), and Fundación PROA, to young galleries like Galería Isla Flotante and Ruth Benzacar.
 Speakers at the Art Basel Cities House, meanwhile, included Buenos Aires artist Guillermo Kuitca; Palais de Tokyo director Jean de Loisy; Marta Minujín, Artist, Buenos Aires; curator and critic Hans Ulrich Obrist; and many others.

 Installation view of ‘Manifesto’ by Julian Rosefeldt at Fundación PROA